jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 ## Conclusion

 In conclusion, we achieved everything we wanted to in this lab.
 We configured a proxy in a dynamic way  and that what we basically wanted to do.
+We also created the docker images we needed to and mastered all the aspects we wanted to.

+We encountered some difficulties because of the lab that was not clear at some point but we came through and all went fine.